Every day is a beer day in Darwin pubs

-Find the Precinct down by the Wave Pool on the Waterfront.
+You will find the Precinct down by the Wave Pool at the Waterfront.

-Right in downtown Mitchell Street, Monsoons is a nice open air pub to do some serious people watching.
+Right in downtown Mitchell Street, Monsoons is a great open air pub to do some serious people watching.

 The alfresco dining area sports a great menu with tapas, burgers and steak.
-Monsoons has and entertainment 7 nights a week and offers a wide selection of beers and wines.
+Monsoons offers a wide selection of beers and wines and has entertainment 7 nights a week.